International School Connection: History

 The ISC began its early formation in 1994 during a conference in Berlin.
 Educators from Sweden, Russia, Finland, the Netherlands and the USA met to explore ways to create international school connections.
 A conference was held in Sochi, Russia the following year, under the guidance of Conny Bjorkman (Sweden) and Ivan Prodanov and Irina Badayan (Russia).
 Many cross border school connections were made in the following years.
 Eventually Karolyn Snyder and Conny Bjorkman assumed leadership roles in developing a system of connections through the University of South Florida and Mid Sweden University.

 In 1997, leaders from seven universities in seven countries signed an agreement, in Stockholm, to develop the International School Connection as a support system for schools and their leaders.
 In 2000 a three-year pilot project was launched with graduate programs and a professional development program being offered in a web-based environment.
+A Masters Degree Program and a Doctoral Program were offered by the University of South Florida in Tampa, FL USA, which was created by Waynne James and Karolyn Snyder.
 In 2003, near the completion of the pilot, the ISC became a non-profit organization in the USA, with an international Board of Directors and Officers.